Erdmonas Simonaitis: World War II and after

 In March 1939, Nazi Germany presented an oral ultimatum to Lithuania demanding to cede the Klaipėda Region.
 Lithuania accepted and Simonaitis, fearing Nazi persecution, moved to Kaunas.
-After the occupation of Lithuania by Nazi Germany in June 1941, Simonaitis was arrested by Gestapo and sent to the Mauthausen-Gusen concentration camp in November 1942.
-In April 1945 he was liberated from the Dachau concentration camp.
+After the occupation of Lithuania by Nazi Germany in June 1941, Simonaitis was arrested by the Gestapo and sent to the Mauthausen-Gusen concentration camp in November 1942.
+In April 1945, he was liberated from the Dachau concentration camp.
 After the war he remained in West Germany, returning to Prussian Lithuanian activism.
-He chaired the re-established National Council of Lithuania Minor until his death, represented Lithuania Minor in the Supreme Committee for the Liberation of Lithuania, and was vice-chairman of the German chapter of the Lithuanian World Community.
+He chaired the re-established National Council of Lithuania Minor until his death, represented Lithuania Minor at the Supreme Committee for the Liberation of Lithuania, and was vice-chairman of the German chapter of the Lithuanian World Community.

 Personal life and children

-In 1911 Simonaitis married a German woman, Margaretha Plaumann.
+In 1911, Simonaitis married Margaretha Plaumann, a German woman.
 They had four children: daughters Ana Marija and Birutė Neringa and sons Vitold-Vytautas and George-Jurgis.
 Vitoldas-Vytautas was mobilized into the Wehrmacht and died in 1941 in the Battle of Leningrad.
 Margaretha and Ana Marija attempted to flee Lithuania after the war, but were stopped by the Soviet police.
 They changed their names to Elena and Ona in an attempt to hide their German descent and returned to Klaipėda.
 Birutė Neringa was forcefully taken to Germany as a translator.
 She met her father at Dachau, but returned to Lithuania in 1948.
 His remains were reburied in Klaipėda cemetery in 1991.